Nolan Bushnell: BrainRush

 BrainRush is a company that uses video game technology in educational software where he is Founder, CEO and chairman.
 The company was venture capital funded in 2012.
 It is based on the idea that many curriculum lessons can be turned into mini-games.
 Developers can take any body of knowledge from English language arts to foreign language, geography, multiplication table or chemistry tables, to parts of the human body and gamify the experience.
 BrainRush calls their underlying technology "Adaptive Practice."
 They have also developed an open-authoring system allowing users to quickly create games in different topic areas.

 Between 2010 and 2012, BrainRush ran a test in Spanish language vocabulary learning with over 2200 teachers and 80,000 students across the country and got an increase in learning speed of between 8–10 times traditional learning.
 BrainRush rolled out the full platform in the fall of 2013.

-Global Gaming Technologies Corp (CSE - GGAM.U)
+Global Gaming Technologies Corp (CSE – GGAM.U)

 On March 6, 2019, Nolan was appointed CEO and Chairman of publicly traded company Global Gaming Technologies Corp.

+Exodexa, Inc.

+In 2021, Nolan founded the Exodexa adaptive learning gaming platform that delivers individualized, interactive learning experiences across Chemistry, Physics, Business Law, and History, with more than 4,000 lessons in development.
+ExoDexa's scalable platform is adaptable to different languages, topics and content types, empowering students to redefine learning success while providing teachers with powerful instructional tools.